 Even if you oversee your child’s brushing and flossing, keeping back teeth totally clean can be a struggle.
 A fluoride rinse or varnish will attract other minerals to strengthen tooth enamel and ward off cavities.
 While tap water does have fluoride, most kids drink bottled water and don’t get sufficient fluoride for cavity prevention.
-Dental sealants are clear plastic coatings applied to back teeth.
+Dental sealants are clear plastic coatings that are applied to back teeth.
 They create a barrier between bacteria and tooth enamel, thus preventing decay.
 Sealants wear off naturally, so they don’t have to be removed.

 Clenching and Grinding

 Many children clench and grind their teeth while sleeping.
 This condition is called bruxism, and it can lead to significant tooth wear, breakage, and other problems, like headaches.
 An oral splint worn at night will eliminate clenching and grinding, as well as the associated problems.
-If you notice your child grinding his teeth while sleeping, tell Dr. George.
+If you notice your child grinding his or her teeth while sleeping, tell Dr. George.

 If you are looking for a fun and friendly children’s dentist, look no further than Mesquite Dental & Implant Center.
 Dr. Varghese George delivers compassionate, friendly dental care.
 Make an appointment for your child now for a healthy, winning smile.
 Our office serves families from Mesquite, Garland, Balch Springs, Rowlett, Forney, and the East Dallas area.